natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Pr.1124%20MLRS.md

 {{:F-34 (76 mm)/Ammunition|OF-350M naval, BR-350A naval}}

-=== Anti-aircraft armament ===
+=== Secondary armament ===
-{{Specs-Fleet-AA}}
+{{Specs-Fleet-Secondary}}
 {{main|DShK (12.7 mm)}}

-''An important part of the ship's armament responsible for air defence.
-Anti-aircraft armament is defined by the weapon chosen with the control <code>Select anti-aircraft weapons</code>.
-Talk about the ship's anti-air cannons and machine guns, the number of guns and their positions, their effective range, and about their overall effectiveness – including against surface targets.
-If there are no anti-aircraft armaments, remove this section.''
+''Some ships are fitted with weapons of various calibres.
+Secondary armaments are defined as weapons chosen with the control <code>Select secondary weapon</code>.
+Evaluate the secondary armaments and give advice on how to use them.
+Describe the ammunition available for the secondary armament.
+Provide recommendations on how to use them and which ammunition to choose.
+Remember that any anti-air armament, even heavy calibre weapons, belong in the next section.
+If there is no secondary armament, remove this section.''

 * '''Universal:''' {{Annotation|AP-I|Armour-piercing incendiary}}{{-}}{{Annotation|API-T|Armour-piercing incendiary tracer}}{{-}}{{Annotation|IAI|Immediate-action incendiary}}
 * '''12.7 mm HE belts:''' {{Annotation|IAI|Immediate-action incendiary}}{{-}}{{Annotation|IAI|Immediate-action incendiary}}{{-}}{{Annotation|IAI|Immediate-action incendiary}}{{-}}{{Annotation|API-T|Armour-piercing incendiary tracer}}